πͺͺ Certificate Configuration Guide

 Pi-hole in Docker: Special Considerationsβ

-If you're running Pi-hole in Docker, you may encounter connection issues even with "Allow self-signed certificates" enabled.
+If you're running Pi-hole in Docker, you may encounter connection issues even with "Allow untrusted certificates" enabled.

 This happens because the Pi-hole Docker container's built-in web server certificate cannot be properly validated by the app's TLS implementation.